Enable long stay bookings

 The `OTA_HotelDescriptiveContentNotif` (HDCN) endpoint is now under deprecation

-The OTA_HotelDescriptiveContentNotif (HDCN) endpoint was deprecated in December 2024.
+The `OTA_HotelDescriptiveContentNotif` (HDCN) endpoint was deprecated in December 2024.
 We will fully sunset this endpoint on December 31, 2026.
-For more information on the deprecation and sunsetting timeline, see OTA_HotelDescriptiveContentNotif (HDCN) endpoint in Content API.
+For more information on the deprecation and sunsetting timeline, see [OTA_HotelDescriptiveContentNotif (HDCN) endpoint in Content API](/connectivity/docs/deprecation-policy/deprecation-and-sunsetting#ota_hoteldescriptivecontentnotif-hdcn-endpoint-in-content-api).

 Implement the Property Details API to [specify property settings](/connectivity/docs/content-api-modules/property-details-api/implementing-property-api-settings#managing-property-settings) such as long stays, damage policy among others.
 To learn more, see our guide on [Making property onboarding easier](https://connectivity.booking.com/s/solution-article/content-api-modernisation-MCP2RH5PDI6VHN5HU3ECL2FER2TY?language=en_US).

-Enable long stay bookings
+# Enable long stay bookings

-You can enable properties to consent to accept stays longer than 30 days and upto 90 days using the OTA_HotelDescriptiveContentNotif endpoint.
-By default, a property is configured to accept bookings for stays up to 30 days.
+You can enable properties to consent to accept stays longer than 30 days and upto 90 days using the `OTA_HotelDescriptiveContentNotif` endpoint.

-To enable properties to host stays longer than 30 days and up to a maximum of 90 days, use the LongStayInfo element:
+To enable properties to host stays longer than 30 days and up to a maximum of 90 days, use the `LongStayInfo` element:

-• Set the AcceptLongStay attribute to 1.
+- Set the `AcceptLongStay` attribute to `1`.

-• Set the maximum stay duration using the MaxLengthOfStay attribute.
+- Set the maximum stay duration using the `MaxLengthOfStay` attribute.
 Allowed values are: 45, 60, 75, 90 days.

 Before enabling long stays, make sure that properties [follow any applicable local laws and regulations.](https://partner.booking.com/en-gb/help/legal-security/policies-local-laws/local-laws-and-regulations)